QuocDat1994/react-memory-game/README.md

 Just a simple memory game with Pokemon theme.
 Made with ♥ by a Pokemon fan and for Pokemon fan.

+Credit:
+- Pokemon company of course!
+- spriters-resource.com for the ripped spriter.

 Demo: http://pokemon.quocdat1994.surge.sh/

 ![preview](https://i.ibb.co/3pDPHS0/pokemon.png)